-The following details are to be disclosed in the AAR for the total participating account and for each sub-account that may exist:
+The following details are to be disclosed in the AAR for the total participating account and for each subaccount that may exist:

 Sub-Account Name Total Par Account Sub-Account 1 Sub-Account 2 i.
 Sub-account surplus, start of year ii.
 Currency adjustment iii.
 Sub-account net income iv.
-Transfers from sub-account surplus to shareholder account per Section 462(a) of the ICA() v.
-Other transfers to/from sub-account surplus() vi.
+Transfers from sub-account surplus to shareholder account per Section 462(a) of the ICA() V. Other transfers to/from sub-account surplus() vi.
 Sub-account surplus, end of year vii.
 Total sub-account (Liabilities and Surplus), start of year viii.
 Total sub-account (Liabilities and Surplus), end of year ix.
 Policyholder dividends (excluding experience rating refunds) - Gross - Assumed - Ceded - Net

+Table 7

-Table 7Participating Sub-Accounts (\$,000)
+Participating Sub-Accounts (\$,000)

-Sub-Account Name Total Par Sub-Account 1 Sub-Account 2 Account х.
-Transfers from sub-account surplus to shareholder account per Section 462(a) of the ICA, if included in Net Income() xi.
+Χ. Transfers from sub-account surplus to shareholder account per Section 462(a) of the ICA, if included in Net Income() xi.
 Calculation of Section 462(a) transfers to demonstrate compliance with Section 461 of the ICA.

-() Some companies include the Section 462(a) transfer in Net Income while other companies show them as a transfer from par account surplus.

-() The cause of any such other transfers is to be disclosed in detail.
+- (\) Some companies include the Section 462(a) transfer in Net Income while other companies show them as a transfer from par account surplus. - (\\) The cause of any such other transfers is to be disclosed in detail.